 Alder (Alnus sp.) covers 4.4% of the forest and is mostly found in wet habitats - alder and riparian forests.
 Other broadleaved species, e.g. maple, sycamore maple, aspen, poplars, hornbeam and mountain ash in total cover less than 1% of area.

 Among the endemic species in Poland the following can be mentioned: Larix polonica, Delphinium oxysepalum, Dendranthema zawadskii.

-Betula nanaDelphinium oxysepalumDendranthema zawadskiiPhotos 119-121: Plants of Poland.
+Betula nana Delphinium oxysepalum Plants of Poland.
 Source: YPEF Poland